2021 Foxwoods Resort Casino 301: Final Stage Results

-NOTE: Race shortened to 293 laps by darkness.
+NOTE: On Lap 284, NASCAR announced ten laps remaining, shortening the race to 293 laps because of a rain delay earlier in the race.
+This was the last time this specific rule was used, as NASCAR replaced both the ten laps remaining rule and the race shortening rule where officials can shorten the race for weather, darkness, or curfew was replaced by time-certain finishes in 2024.

 NOTE: The 9 and 48 teams were penalised 25 points each on July 22, 2021, by NASCAR for an engine violation.
 Teams are limited to 20 engines during the Cup Series season, as eight full engines, known as long blocks, and eight short blocks, consisting of the engine block, connecting rod, pistons, crankshaft, and camshaft, must be sealed and reused for a second race.
 As reported by Fox Sports' Bob Pockrass, special rules are in place when a team wins a race.
 Such race winning engine is marked by a car number, and can only be reused by the same team that used the engine in the race win.
 At this event, the 48 team used an engine previously raced by the 9 team at either Austin or Road America.
 By rule, because it was a race winning engine, only the 9 team can reuse that sealed engine.
 The infraction was discovered when the 48 engine in question was inspected and the 9 car tab was found.